10. Programs & Supervision

 - Additional Members - [need a minimum of 1 for a Master’s and 2 for a Ph.D.].
 Must be members of the faculty of CGSR, adjunct professors, Professional Affiliates or be granted permission by the Dean, CGSR.
 The list of faculty, adjuncts, Professional Affiliates can be accessed in Publisher.

 - Cognate Member - [need 1 for a Ph.D. program].
-Must be a member of the Graduate Faculty, CGSR or granted permission by the Dean, CGSR.
+Must be a member of the CGSR Graduate Faculty from a different academic unit (department/college) than the student and supervisor, or granted permission by the Dean, CGSR.

 - The Dean of the CGSR is an ex officio member of the Advisory Committee.